 For instance, a typical customer journey has 5 key stages:

 - Awareness: The customer has become aware of a problem that your product or service could solve.

 - Discovery: Your customer prospects are interested in exploring your product or service more deeply as a potential solution to their problem.

 - Evaluation: Your customer prospects narrow the range of potential solutions to their problem as a result of their buying criteria.

 - Intent: Customer prospects may start reaching out to sales to ask more detailed questions as they consider your product or service as the best solution to their problem.

 - Purchase: At this stage your customer prospects have decided to purchase from you and start to negotiate price.

+Our article on how to build a sales funnel will show you the specific steps to creating this pipeline, both from a customer and salesperson perspective.
 Once established, you’ll want to enter these stages in a CRM, such as Pipedrive.
 This will enable your team to begin following your sales process more carefully.
 As a manager, you can also oversee and scrutinize your performance using pipeline metrics, which we’ll describe more later in this article.